Marremurten/my-fuzzy-friends/README.md

 2. Navigate to the project directory
 3. Install dependencies: `npm install`

+## Dependecies

+the app was created using create-react-app

+Added dependecies:

+1.  tailwindCSS
+2.  @phosphor-icons

 ### Usage

 1. Start the development server: `npm start`